Why Do New Car Tires Wear Out So Fast? Top 10 reasons

 Your driving habits can also affect how quickly your new car tires wear out.
 If you tend to accelerate and brake hard, or make sudden turns, you are putting extra stress on the tires.

-This can cause them to wear down faster than if you drove more smoothly.
+This means that driving aggressively can cause your tires to wear down faster than if you drove smoothly.
 If you want to prolong the life of your tires, it’s important to drive carefully and avoid any sharp acceleration, braking or steering inputs.

 Worn Suspension Components